 Each student participating in an international elective experience that is approved by the International Electives Committee and funded by the Office of International Medical Student Education is required to submit a short write-up (500-1500 words) and up to three photos upon return to Weill Cornell.
 The objective of this write up is to have the student summarize the professional and personal impact of the experience as well as to serve as a guide for future students who are considering doing the same or similar elective at the host institution or organization.
-The photos will be used for the website, international reception brochures, slideshows, and other events to highlight student participation in international experiences at WCM.
+The photos and excerpts from the narrative summary may be used for the website, international reception brochures, slideshows, and other events to highlight student participation in international experiences at WCM.